And I thought my cheese days were over.

 - Place cashews in a bowl and cover with cool water.
 Cover with plastic wrap and set in the refrigerator to soak for 12 hours*.
 If you can’t get to them right away, drain, place back in bowl, and cover with plastic wrap.
 They will keep refrigerated for 24-36 hours.

 - Once soaked, drain cashews thoroughly and add to food processor.
-Add minced garlic, garlic powder, lemon zest, lemon juice, water, nutritional yeast, salt and olive oil.
+Add minced garlic, garlic powder, lemon zest, lemon juice, water (starting with lesser end of range), nutritional yeast, salt and olive oil.

-- Process until very creamy and smooth, scraping down sides as needed.
+- Process until very creamy and smooth, scraping down sides and adding additional water as needed.
 Then taste and adjust seasonings as needed, adding more lemon zest for tartness, nutritional yeast for cheesiness, garlic for zing, or salt for flavor + balance.

 - Place a fine mesh strainer (or colander) over a large mixing bowl, and lay down two layers of cheesecloth (or a clean, fine, absorbent towel).